-- 1- There are many tips students could follow as a successful revision habit for exams mentioned in the text.
-Write down three tips. - 2- According to the text, what should students do if they feel that they are too late to start revision for their exams? - 3- The writer states that it is a good idea to change the order of subjects in the timetable.
-Write down the reasons - 4- According to the article it is the importance of taking break from studying.
-Write down the reason. - 5- Write down the sentence which indicates that the best time for students to start revising is the early morning. - 6- There are some activities which can be done as a break from studying mentioned in the text.
-Write down two of them. - 7- According to the article doing exercise make students revise more efficiently.
-Write down the reasons. - 8- Write down the sentence which indicates that drinking water prevents dehydration. - 9- What does the underlined word "one" refer to? - 10- Find a word in the text which means "right kind of food for good health and growth" - 11- What does the underlined word 'dehydrated' mean?
+1- There are many tips students could follow as a successful revision habit for exams mentioned in the text.
+Write down three tips.

+2- According to the text, what should students do if they feel that they are too late to start revision for their exams?

+3- The writer states that it is a good idea to change the order of subjects in the timetable.
+Is he justified?
+Explain your answer.

+4- What is the importance of taking break from studying?

+5- Write down the sentence which indicates that the best time for students to start revising is the early morning.

+6- There are some activities which can be done as a break from studying mentioned in the text.
+What are they?

+7- How does exercise make students revise more efficiently?

+8- Write down the sentence which indicates that drinking water prevents dehydration.

+9- What does the underlined word "one" refer to?

+10- Find a word in the text which means "right kind of food for good health and growth"

+11- What does the underlined word ' dehydrated' mean?

-- 1- The writer states that when students feel awake their memory will be at its best.
-Suggest three other tips to help students improve their memory power. - 2- It is expected that students will likely face many difficulties while preparing for exams.
+1- The writer states that when students feel awake their memory will be at its best.
+Suggest three other tips to help students improve their memory power.

+2- It is expected that students will likely face many difficulties while preparing for exams.
 Think of this statement and in two sentences write down your point of view.